husainshaikh895/Basics-and-Data-Structures/README.md

 # - linkedlist.py
 Simple Linked list without using User defined class

+# - ndivisors.py
+Find Total number of divisors of all the numbers between 0 - given number

 # - primality.py
 Checks if a number is prime or not.